You at 34 weeks pregnant

 A blood test done earlier in pregnancy will let you know your Rh type.

-You’ll also be offered Anti-D if you have a bleed during pregnancy.
-This reduces the risk of health problems.
+You’ll also be offered Anti-D if you have bleeding during pregnancy.
+This reduces the risk of health problems for future babies.

 After your baby is born, blood is collected from your baby’s umbilical cord and the Rh type is checked.
 You’ll be offered another Anti-D injection if your baby is Rh-positive.

-Ask your doctor or midwife for more information.
+Ask your midwife or doctor for more information.

 Pre-eclampsia

-Pre-eclampsia is a serious condition that affects some pregnant women.
-It can occur after 20 weeks of pregnancy.
+Pre-eclampsia is a serious condition that sometimes occurs after 20 weeks of pregnancy.

-If you have pre-eclampsia or another reason for a high-risk pregnancy, you might need to see your health professionals more often from now.
+If you have pre-eclampsia or another reason for a complex pregnancy, you might need to see your health professionals more often from now.
 You might also need to have an extra ultrasound scan.

 Symptoms of pre-eclampsia include: